warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 You can also restore the document to the version that was current on a particular date, if it is available within the granularity of the delta.

+<aside class="warning">Documents must be in a 'frozen' state before restoring from backup.
+In other words,
+the document should not be constantly receiving changes and updates.</aside>

 For more complex restores,
 such as a full database restore, request assistance from Cloudant support.